 So what are these consequences?

 If you are convicted of SWI (snowmobiling while intoxicated) or BWI (boating while intoxicated) or a similar charge and it is your first offense, you will face criminal and civil consequences in line with a traditional DWI/DUI.
 You will be charged with a misdemeanor, punishable by a fine of $1,000 and up to 90 days in jail.
-You will not lose your driver's license but you will lose the right to use your snowmobile, boat or all-terrain vehicle for one year.
+You may also lose your driver's license and the right to use your snowmobile, boat or all-terrain vehicle for one year.

 As with operating a motor vehicle, it is illegal to operate any of these other vehicles with a blood alcohol content level above .08.